tanimislam/howdy/docs/source/index.rst

 The CLIs are programmed with :py:class:`optparse's OptionParser( ) <optparse.OptionParser>` and have a comprehensive help that can accessed via ``<cli_tool> -h``.

 The GUI tools all share common features.
 One can take a PNG screenshot of each widget and sub-widget with the ``Shift+Ctrl+P`` (or ``Shift+Command+P`` on Mac OS X computers) key combination.
 This helps to debug issues that may appear in the GUI, and helps to create useful documentation.
+I always try to put HELP screens into my GUIs, although this is still a very hard thing to do alone.

 Table of Contents
 -----------------